microsoft/react-native-windows/packages/@react-native-windows/codegen/Document.md

 - `void AddInitializer(InitializerDelegate)`.
 `InitializerDelegate` is a delegate taking `IReactContext` as an argument.
-A `REACT_MODULE` attached struct expects all `InitializerDelegate` to be called before calling any other members.
+A `REACT_MODULE` applied struct expects all `InitializerDelegate` to be called before calling any other members.
 It is `IReactModuleBuilder`'s responsibility to prepare the `IReactContext` object.

 - `AddConstantProvider(ConstantProviderDelegate)`.
 `ConstantProviderDelegate` is a delegate taking `IJSValueWriter` as an argument.
-A `REACT_MODULE` attached struct could provide multiple `ConstantProviderDelegate`, each delegate writes multiple members to the `IJSValueWriter`.
+A `REACT_MODULE` applied struct could provide multiple `ConstantProviderDelegate`, each delegate writes multiple members to the `IJSValueWriter`.
 In order to properly accept these members, delegates must be called between `IJSValueWriter::WriteObjectBegin` and `IJSValueWriter::WriteObjectEnd`,